ehu7559/cryptoPalsWriteups/set1guide.md

 The challenge asks us to convert hex strings to base64.

 This challenge is rather simple.
 We are simply converting hex to base64 encoding for this challenge.
 It's not that hard.
-Uses the base64 library because it's an absolutely essential function.
+Use the base64 library because it's an absolutely essential function.

 ## Challenge 2: Fixed XOR